Guaranteed Recovery of One-Hidden-Layer Neural Networks via Cross Entropy: Introduction

 Neural networks have attracted a significant amount of research interest in recent years due to the success of deep neural networks \cite{lecun2015deep} in practical domains such as computer vision and artificial intelligence \cite{russakovsky2015imagenet,he2016deep,silver2016mastering}.
 However, the theoretical underpinnings behind such success remains mysterious to a large extent.
 Efforts have been taken to understand which classes of functions can be represented by deep neural networks \cite{cybenko1989approximation,hornik1989multilayer,barron1993universal,telgarsky2016benefits}, when (stochastic) gradient descent is effective for optimizing a nonconvex loss function \cite{dauphin2014identifying}, and why these networks generalize well \cite{zhang2016understanding,bartlett2017spectrally,brutzkus2018sgd}.

 One important line of research that has attracted extensive attention is the model-recovery problem, which is important for the network to generalize well \cite{mondelli2018connection}.
+Specifically, it is shown in \cite{mondelli2018connection} that in a model-recovery setting, a network cannot generalize well if the underlying parameters cannot be recovered accurately, therefore linking model recovery to generalization.
+In addition, the problem of model recovery provides a framework to leverage statistical nature of the input data in an intuitive manner, which allows shedding more light to the understanding of optimization of complex neural networks.

-Assuming the training samples $ (\bm{x}_i,y_i ) \sim (\bm{x}, y) $, $i=1,\ldots,n$, are generated independently and identically distributed (i.i.d.) from a distribution $\mathcal{D}$ based on a neural network model with the ground truth parameter $\bW^{\star}$, the goal is to recover the underlying model parameter $\bW^{\star}$ using the training samples.
+Let the training samples $ (\bm{x}_i,y_i ) \sim (\bm{x}, y) $, $i=1,\ldots,n$, be generated independently and identically distributed (i.i.d.) from a distribution $\mathcal{D}$ based on a neural network model with the ground truth parameter $\bW^{\star}$, and the goal is to recover $\bW^{\star}$ using the training samples given the network architecture.
 Consider a network whose output is given as $H(\bm{W}^{\star}, \bm{x})$.
-Previous studies along this topic can be mainly divided into two cases of data generations, with the input $\bx\in\mathbb{R}^d$ being Gaussian. \begin{itemize} \item {\em Regression}, where each sample $y\in\mathbb{R}$ is generated as
+Previous studies along this topic can be mainly divided into two cases of data generations, with the input $\bx\in\mathbb{R}^d$ being drawn from the Gaussian distribution. \begin{itemize} \item {\em Regression}, where each sample $y\in\mathbb{R}$ is generated as

 This type of regression problem has been studied in various settings.
-In particular, \cite{soltanolkotabi2017learning} studied the single-neuron model under the Rectified Linear Unit (ReLU) activation, \cite{zhong17a} studied the one-hidden-layer multi-neuron network model, and \cite{li2017convergence} studied a two-layer feedforward network with ReLU activations and identity mapping. \item {\em Classification}, where the label $y\in\{0,1\}$ is drawn according to the conditional distribution
+In particular, \cite{soltanolkotabi2017learning} studied the single-neuron model under the Rectified Linear Unit (ReLU) activation, \cite{zhong17a} studied the one-hidden-layer multi-neuron network model, and \cite{li2017convergence} studied a two-layer feedforward network with ReLU activations and identity mapping. \item {\em Classification}, where a label $y\in\{0,1\}$ is drawn according to the conditional distribution